leonardbereska/leonardbereska.github.io/_pages/academic.md

 | Danial Iqbal                 | Advancing IPMN Classification: A Comprehensive Study on Deep Learning Segmentation of Intraductal Papillary Mucinous Neoplasm on MRI                                              | MSc Information Systems                  | Co-supervisor with [Jacqueline Bereska](https://jackiebereska.github.io/) | March - June 2023         |

+&nbsp;

-_If you are a student interested in AI Safety, Mechanistic Interpretability, or related fields, feel free to reach out to discuss potential supervision or collaboration opportunities._
+_If you are a student interested in AI Safety, Mechanistic Interpretability, or related fields, feel free to reach out to discuss potential supervision or collaboration._